-Service details: Depending upon the goals of a particular study, a single high dose (~150 mg/kg) or consecutive multiple low doses (40-50 mg/kg/day for 5 days) of STZ are injected in C57BL/6 mice or Wistar rats to induce the disease state.
+Service details: Depending on the goals of a particular study, a single high dose (~150 mg/kg) or consecutive multiple low doses (40-50 mg/kg/day for 5 days) of STZ are injected in C57BL mice or Wistar rats to induce the disease state.
 Induction of diabetes is monitored by routine tests – blood levels of glucose and glycosylated hemoglobin (HbA1c).
 Markers of diabetes’ side effects can be monitored upon request.
-To develop the standard STZ model of diabetes for testing a drug candidate, we suggest using 8-10 animals per each planned experimental group, 5-7 days of STZ treatment, and 4 weeks of post-STZ treatment monitoring of body weights, food/water intake, blood glucose and glycosylated hemoglobin levels to confirm that the mice are diabetic.
-If the study goal is to test an accompanying pathology, the time allowed for disease development may be increased to 6-8 months.
+To develop a standard STZ model of diabetes to test a drug candidate, we suggest using 8-10 animals per each planned experimental group, 5-7 days of STZ treatment, and 4 weeks of post-STZ treatment monitoring body weight, food/water intake, blood glucose and glycosylated hemoglobin levels to confirm that the mice are diabetic.
+If the study goal is to test an accompanying pathology, the time allowed for disease development may be increased up to 6-8 months.

 Deliverable: Report including description of the study design, methodology, raw experimental data, graphs and interpretation.

 Sample submission: Dry compound or compound in pre-made dosing formulation (amount required depends on the dosing levels and schedules).
 For example, for treating a group of 8 mice at 10 mg/kg, twice daily (b.i.d.) for 1 week, about 16 mg of the test compound is needed.